 Becky Hogge is a freelance optimist.

 Her writing on information politics, human rights and technology has appeared regularly in UK political magazine the New Statesman, and she has also been published in, among others, Index on Censorship, the Guardian, Prospect, Dazed and Confused and The Face.
 Her first book, Barefoot into Cyberspace: Adventures in search of techno-Utopia, was flash-published in the Summer of 2011: the book was well-received and subsequently highlighted by the Guardian as their non-fiction choice.
+Her second book, A Guide to the Internet for Human Rights Defenders, was published in December 2014.
 View her porfolio.

 Becky has produced research papers on internet governance, online campaigning and online markets for various international NGOs and grant-giving organisations, has been on several national awards panels, and has been invited by the UK and other European governments to consult on information policy.
 Her opinions on internet governance and internet censorship have been broadcast around the world.